binvip1/Guaranteed-UDP/README.md

 # Guaranteed UDP

 This project, developed as part of the *Advanced Internetworking* course at **KTH Royal Institute of Technology**, focuses on enhancing file transmission capabilities.
 By implementing Guaranteed UDP, the application can send and receive files without corruption.
-Utilizing Java multithreading, the application achieves efficient handling of multiple packets in flight.
+Utilizing Java multithreading, the application achieves efficient handling of multiple packets in-flight.

 ### Usage
 - **Receiver:** `java VSRecv [-o] port` (Use `-o` to overwrite the existing file)